Jamu: Traditional production centers

 Despite jamu's popularity throughout Indonesia, it seems that jamu culture is most prevalent in Java.
 The jamu herbal culture is prevalent in Javanese royal courts of Yogyakarta and Surakarta, where the ancient books on herbal medicine is kept in royal library, and jamu medicine is prescribes to royalties and nobles in Javanese keratons.
-According to Javanese tradition, the famed beauty of putri keraton (princess and palace ladies) are owed to jamu and lulur (traditional lotion).
+According to Javanese tradition, the famed beauty of putri keraton (princess and palace ladies) is owed to jamu and lulur (traditional lotion).

-Sukoharjo in Central Java in particular is believed to be one of the center of jamu tradition.
+Sukoharjo in Central Java, in particular, is believed to be one of the centers of jamu tradition.
 Many of the Mbok Jamu jamu sellers ladies are hailed from this town.
-The traditional jamu herbal traders in Sukoharjo has established the statue of jamu seller as Sukoharjo's identity in Bulakrejo.
-Commonly called "jamu herbal seller statue" it depicts a farmer and a jamu gendong herbalist carrying her wares.
+The traditional jamu herbal traders in Sukoharjo have established the statue of the jamu seller as Sukoharjo's identity in Bulakrejo.
+Commonly called "jamu herbal seller statue", it depicts a farmer and a jamu gendong herbalist carrying her wares.
 Sukoharjo regions, particularly sub-district Nguter, is known as the place of origin of Mbok Jamu gendong herbalist in many big cities, such as Jakarta, Bandung, Bogor, and Surabaya.

 History

-Jamu is believed to have originated in the Mataram Kingdom era, c.
+Jamu is believed to have originated in the Mataram kingdom era, c.
 1300 years ago.
-The stone mortar and pestle with long cylindrical stone mortar — the type commonly used in today's traditional jamu making, was discovered in Liyangan archaeological site on the slopes of Mount Sundoro, Central Java.
-The site and relics are dated from Mataram Kingdom era circa 8th to 10th century, which suggest that the herbal medicine tradition of jamu had already taken hold by then.
+The stone mortar and pestle with long cylindrical stone mortar — the type commonly used in today's traditional jamu making- was discovered in Liyangan archaeological site on the slopes of Mount Sundoro, Central Java.
+The site and relics are dated from Mataram kingdom era circa 8th to 10th century, which suggests that the herbal medicine tradition of jamu had already taken hold by then.
 The bas-reliefs on Borobudur depict images of people grinding something with stone mortar and pestle, drink sellers, physicians and masseuse treating their clients.
-All of these scenes might be interpreted as a traditional herbal medicine and health-related treatments in ancient Java.
+All of these scenes might be interpreted as traditional herbal medicine and health-related treatments in ancient Java.
 The Madhawapura inscription from Majapahit period mentioned a specific profession of herb mixer and combiner (herbalist), called Acaraki.
 The medicine book from Mataram dated from circa 1700 contains 3,000 entries of jamu recipes, while Javanese classical literature Serat Centhini (1814) describes some jamu herbal concoction recipes.

-Though heavily influenced by Ayurveda from India, Indonesia is a vast archipelago with numerous indigenous plants not found in India, and include plants similar to Australia beyond the Wallace Line.
-Jamu may vary from region to region, and the recipes often not written down, especially in remote areas of the country.
+Though heavily influenced by Ayurveda from India, Indonesia is a vast archipelago with numerous indigenous plants not found in India, and includes plants similar to Australia beyond the Wallace Line.
+Jamu may vary from region to region, and the recipes are often not written down, especially in remote areas of the country.

 Jamu was (and still) practiced as one of the spiritual requirements of the indigenous physicians (dukuns).
-However, it is generally prepared and prescribed by women, who sell it on the streets.
-Generally, the different jamu prescriptions are not written down but handed down between the generations.
+However, it is generally prepared and prescribed by women who sell it on the streets.
+Generally, the different jamu prescriptions are not written down but handed down between generations.
 Some early handbooks, however, have survived.
 A jamu handbook that was used in households throughout the Dutch East Indies (present-day Indonesia) was published in 1911 by Mrs. Kloppenburg-Versteegh.